f4z3r/.bootstrap/README.md

 ## Minimal Boostrap

-The minimal boostrap will install:

-- full Vim setup.
-- full fish configuration.
-- full git configuration.
+The minimal boostrap will install a full vim configuration.
+It will do so without affecting already installed configurations.
+Note that it will not install a fish shell or configure git in any way.

 Run it using

     make min

-## Super Minimal

-The super minimal bootstrap will bootstrap a full Vim setup and nothing more.
-Note this still install quite some packages, such as `python3`, several language servers, `fzf`, etc.

-Run it using:

-    make super

-This will not change the git configuration, or fish configuration.
-It's ment as a quick IDE setup when time is of the essence.
-Should the target machine be affected as little as possible, this is still undesirable.